PoRiLo/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for the Data Science Specialization track
+Repository for the Johns Hopkins' Data Science Specialization track in Coursera.
+Here I will store the projects of the different courses.